 It is notable that the E-PL9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-Pro1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Olympus E-PL9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.